 In this view, the Page Value column shows you the average value for a page that a user visited before landing on the goal page or completing an eCommerce transaction.
 This stat gives you a general idea of which pages on your site contribute more to your site’s revenue.

 Still, this only tracks conversions that happen during one session.
 Content marketing isn’t always that linear.

-What if a visitor reads a blog post they found through Google, then leaves your site to do some comparison shopping and research, and returns to your site the next day to make a purchase?
+What if a visitor reads a blog post they found through Google, leaves your site to do some comparison shopping and research, then returns to your site the next day to make a purchase?

 You can also track this through Google Analytics using Assisted Conversions.
 Assisted Conversions measure the number of conversions that a channel (such as paid ads or organic search) assisted with, at any point along the customer’s journey.

 To see which channels are assisting in your conversions, you can go to Conversions » Multi-Channel Funnels » Assisted Conversions.
 Just click on a channel and look at the Lead or Click Direct Conversion Value column to see how much money it generated, directly and indirectly.

-As well as tracking current performance, pay attention to content performance over time, as some pieces of content may become more or less relevant, and drive more or fewer leads and sales.
+As well as tracking current performance, pay attention to content performance over time, since some pieces of content may become more or less relevant, and drive more or fewer leads and sales.

 You can do this by adjusting the date parameters in whatever tool you’re using.
 Here’s how you change the dates in Google Analytics:

 Go to the top right of the screen and click on the date to open up the calendar.

 You can choose a preset time period, like the past week or month from the dropdown menu, or put in your own start and end dates by scrolling through the calendar.

-You can also click the small checkbox to compare the selected data to the previous period, to see if your conversions and sales are increasing or decreasing over time.
+Click the small Compare to: checkbox to compare the selected data to the previous period, to see if your conversions and sales are increasing or decreasing over time.

 Hit Apply, and your data will automatically refresh.
 You’ll continue to see data for this period as you move through the Analytics app.